aaronriekenberg/dhcp-leases/README.md

 C version of dhcp lease info printer.

-Motivated by the fact that ISC's dhcp-lease-list.pl does a grep through the 146K line oui.txt file for every dhcp lease and takes around 1 second on low-end hardware.
+Motivated by the fact that ISC's dhcp-lease-list.pl does a grep through the 146K line oui.txt file for every dhcp lease and is slow on low-end hardware.

 make-db reads oui.txt and writes oui.db (a Berkley BTree DB).